 Stage three - late Lyme disease

 This may develop months to years after infection.
-It may develop after a period of not having any symptoms.
+It usually develops after a period of not having any symptoms.
 A whole range of symptoms has been described in joints, skin, nerves, brain and heart:

-- There may be ongoing episodes of joint inflammation (arthritis).
+- The commonest symptom is ongoing episodes of joint inflammation (arthritis).

 - There may be weakness in nerves - for example, loss of sensation in the fingers or toes.

 - There may be skin changes, particularly a rash called Acrodermatitis Chronica Atrophicans.